2017 Inverclyde Council election: Inverclyde South

-Changes between 2017 and 2022
+Aftermath

-Innes Nelson (Ward 6) resigned from the SNP on 25 October 2017 following an assault allegation.
+Innes Nelson resigned from the SNP on 25 October 2017 following an assault allegation.
 The charges were dropped on 31 October 2018 and he re-joined the party.

 Former SNP group leader Chris McEleny defected to the Alba Party on the announcement by Alex Salmond of its formation on 26 March 2021.
 His father Jim McEleny later defected to Alba as well.